rfbigelow/Markov/README.md

 ### Q-Learning

 * `QLearner`    Implements *q learning*, which is an off-policy reinforcement learning technique.
+Supports a "backwards" learning mode that updates the estimates at the end of the episode by capturing all transitions and then using them in reverse.
+This allows all updates to be based on estimates from the current episode.
+This can improve convergence [2].

 * `DecayingStepFunction` A step function that decays as more values are seen for each state/action pair.
 Can be configured to cap the decay at a minimum step size.